nsedan/First-Milestone-Project/README.md

  - In the contact section as well you can send a message to get in contact with the firm.

 ### Features Left to Implement
- - To get in contact with the company, the form needs to be finished to be fully functional.
  - A News section on top of the hero-image.
 Automated to post news about the advertising and communications market.

 ## Technologies Used